AmitKumar1996/JS-hindi_Code_with_chai/10_classes_and_oop/notes.md

 // 1.
 Abstraction:
 //    - Hiding complex implementation details and showing only the necessary features.
-//    - Example: Using a function to perform a task without knowing its internal logic.
+//    - Example: Using a function to perform a task without knowing its internal logic.eg:- TV Remote

 // 2.
 Encapsulation:
 //    - Wrapping data and methods into a single unit (e.g., a class).